oclworkshop/ocl2019/Hugo/content/program.md

   * Lightning Talks
       * Christophe Ponsard: Some Guidelines About When to Use Textual And/Or Graphical Modelling in MBSE
       * Ed Willing: A Map Type for OCL
-      * Martin Gogolla: Tweaking Class Model Verification with Specialized
+      * Martin Gogolla: Tweaking Class Model Verification with Specialized Association Bounds

   * Panel Discussion